szcompressor/QoZ/README.md

 The relationship of generated results and the provided results in the paper:

-* Bit rate = 32 / compression ratio.
+QoZ is a user-specific metric driven lossy compression, which means that it can provide different compression results with the same input and error bound if different compression mode (optimization target) is specified.
+Particularly speaking, currently there are 4 compression modes in QoZ, and the compression results of all the 4 modes are presented in table 3 and figure 8/9/10 of the paper.
 * The compression ratios generated using mode cr correspond to the table 3 in the paper.
 * The cr and PSNR generated using mode psnr correspond to the figure 8 in the paper.
 * The cr and SSIM generated using mode ssim correspond to the figure 9 in the paper.
 * The cr and AC generated using mode ac correspond to the figure 10 in the paper.
 * The compression/decompression speeds generated using mode psnr correspond to the table 4 in the paper (different results may achieved if not run on the same nodes listed in the paper).
+* Bit rate = 32 / compression ratio.

 A full evaluation exmaple for MIRANDA dataset: